MarcoGos/davis_vantage/README.md

 # Davis Vantage

 This is a custom integration for the Davis Vantage Pro2 and Vue.
 Either use a serial port or use an ip adress to connect to your device.
-Tested with the Vantage Pro 2 combined with a Davis WeatherLink 6510SER serial port data logger (connected via a ser2usb converter to the ha server), 6510USB logger and with a Vantage Vue combined with a WeatherLink IP.
+Tested with the Vantage Pro 2 combined with a Davis WeatherLink 6510SER serial port data logger (connected via a ser2usb converter to the ha server), 6510USB logger and with a Vantage Vue combined with a WeatherLink IP (Davis 6555 IP logger).

 WeatherLink Live uses a different protocol and is not compatible with this integration.
 Other models unsure.